 N=K3/Ia-K4 ———(5)

-The armature current v/s speed characteristics of the DC series motor is as given below.
+The armature current v/s speed characteristics of the DC series motor are given below.

 At no load, the armature current of the DC series motor is very low.
-If the motor is operated at no load, the motor will attain the enormously high speed that can physically damage the rocker arm assembly and the motor parts.
-This is like the same case when the separately excited DC motor is started without switching on the filed supply.
+If the motor is operated at no load, the motor will attain an enormously high speed that can physically damage the rocker arm assembly and the motor parts.
+This is the same case when the separately excited DC motor is started without switching on the field supply.